SanatRathod/Website/content/authors/admin/_index.md

     date_start: 2022-03-01
     date_end: 2023-07-01
     summary: |
-      Description: 𝐁𝐥𝐚𝐜𝐤𝐇𝐚𝐰𝐤 | 𝐖𝐄𝐒𝐂𝐎 (𝐔𝐒𝐀)
+      Description: BlackHawk | WESCO (USA)
       - Analysed search queries and customer behaviour to identify patterns and preferences and integrated these insights into Data analysis, using Microsoft Excel, SQL & Python.
-      - Collaborated with cross-functional teams, including marketing, product management, finance to ensure the data is aligned with overall business strategies.
+      - Collaborated with cross-functional teams, including marketing, product management, and finance to ensure the data is aligned with overall business strategies.
-      - Trained and managed a team of analyst for the project, to ensure smooth completion of the project, by conducting daily meetings.
+      - Trained and managed a team of analysts for the project, to ensure smooth completion by conducting daily meetings.
-      - Researched competitor websites, assessed user experience and filtering capabilities, and utilized popularly identified attributes to develop facets for different product categories, and further developing a Taxonomy for the products.
+      - Researched competitor websites, assessed user experience and filtering capabilities, and utilized popularly identified attributes to develop facets for different product categories, and further developed a Taxonomy for the products.
       - Created project schedules using Microsoft Projects, to track project development and improve resource allocation.
       - Conducted testing, gathered user feedback, and iteratively improved the facet creation and filtering system.
   - position: Product Data Analyst (Electrical Branch)